Rafael Palmeiro: Steroids

 Palmeiro returned to Camden Yards following his 10-day suspension on August 11, 2005, although he did not play in the lineup until August 14.
 Coincidentally, this was the date that had been planned as "Rafael Palmeiro Appreciation Day" in celebration of his 500-home run, 3,000-hit milestone.
 It was canceled after Palmeiro's suspension.
 The Baltimore Sun reported that Palmeiro never offered an explanation for his positive test to the MLB arbitration panel, which ran contrary to his public statements.
 ESPN later reported that Palmeiro implicated Miguel Tejada to baseball's arbitration panel, suggesting a supplement provided to him by Tejada was responsible for his positive test.
 This supplement was supposedly vitamin B_{12}, though it could have been tainted.
 Tejada and two unnamed teammates provided B_{12} samples to the panel, which did not contain stanozolol.
 However, the committee did say they found "substantial inconsistencies between Mr. Tejada's accounts and the accounts of players A and B." Tejada, who said he received shipments of B_{12} from the Dominican Republic, was later implicated for steroid use in the Mitchell Report.

 Palmeiro continues to strongly deny ever having used steroids intentionally, telling The Baltimore Sun in June 2006, "Yes sir, that's what happened.
 It's not a story; it's the reality of what happened", and "I said what I said before Congress because I meant every word of it."
 Palmeiro passed a polygraph test in which he was not asked if he ever used steroids, but in which he did state that he unknowingly ingested them via a B_{12} injection.
 A 2005 New York Times article expressed one writer's belief that Palmeiro's story could perhaps be the truth.

 In December 2007, Palmeiro was included in the Mitchell Report in which it was alleged that he used performance-enhancing drugs during his career.
 The report did not provide any new evidence and only recapped allegations made by José Canseco, Palmeiro's appearance before Congress, and his subsequent failed drug test.
 The report also details a conversation Larry Bigbie alleges he had with Palmeiro where he claims "Palmeiro asked him about his source of steroids and human growth hormone (the source was Kirk Radomski) and how the substances made him feel."
 Bigbie also stated that "Palmeiro denied in those conversations that he had ever used performance-enhancing substances himself."

-On December 20, 2007, Palmeiro was also named in Jason Grimsley's unsealed affidavit as a user of amphetamines prior to their being banned by MLB.
+On December 20, 2007, Palmeiro was named in Jason Grimsley's unsealed affidavit as a user of amphetamines prior to their being banned by MLB.